 Ariana Grande reportedly disabled the comments on her Instagram in the wake of ex-boyfriend Mac Miller's passing from a suspected drug overdose.

-As first noted by, Grande quickly became a target for trolls looking to blame someone.
+, Grande quickly became a target for trolls looking to blame someone.
 In a screenshot captured by the site, within minutes of the report, Grande's comment section was filled with people saying it was her "fault" and that she "killed him."
 It appears that the comments have since been turned back on.

 However, as many others have pointed out, the couple's breakup in no way means that this is her fault and "she couldn't have saved his life" nor "prevented this" from happening.